AndrewDiMola/docs-tools/README.md

 * [Beautiful Docs](https://github.com/matheusfelipeog/beautiful-docs) - 📝 - List of docs and other resources that you may find useful, well-written, or beautiful
 * [Grammar Bytes!](https://twitter.com/grammarbytes) - :books: - Daily English grammar quizzes
 * [Up for Grabs](https://up-for-grabs.net) - :thumbsup: - List of open source projects with curated tasks and issues, specifically for new contributors
+* [gitmostwanted](https://gitmostwanted.com/) - :mag: - Analysis of GH Archive data used to highlight interesting repositories